Cacio e pepe

-Cacio e pepe (/it/) is a pasta dish typical of the Lazio region of Italy.
-The dish contains grated pecorino romano and black pepper with tonnarelli or spaghetti.
-A common story is that shepherds from the pastoral communities of Lazio, Abruzzo, Tuscany, and Umbria created cacio e pepe in the 18th or 19th century.
-It is likely that black pepper was added to the dish much later, as it was expensive and not readily available to shepherds at the time.
+Cacio e pepe (/it/) is a pasta dish originating in the Lazio region of Italy, made with grated pecorino romano and black pepper with tonnarelli or spaghetti.
 Achieving a smooth and creamy texture during preparation requires special attention, as the cheese is prone to becoming lumpy.

-Etymology
+Origins

 Cacio e pepe means 'cheese and pepper' in several central Italian dialects.
+A common story is that shepherds from the pastoral communities of Lazio, Abruzzo, Tuscany, and Umbria created cacio e pepe in the 18th or 19th century.
+It is likely that black pepper was added to the dish much later, as it was expensive and not readily available to shepherds at the time.